On Art: Time, Light and Perspective

 How to find charm and freshness, but more importantly distinction is a concern, but an artist must do so on his or her own terms with sincerity.
 They must deal with what is real, visible, and imagined.
 The French realist painter Jean Désiré Gustave Courbet wrote to his student, “The beautiful is in direct ratio to the power of perception acquired by the artist.”
 Something else is required of an artist.

 In 1877, Claude Monet exhibited 30 paintings.
 Charles Bigot, a French journalist and educator, wrote that Monet revealed nothing of himself, that the paintings had “no subtlety of impression, no personal vision, no choice of subjects to show you something of the man and something of the artist.
 Behind the eye and hand, one looks in vain for a mind and soul.”
-These criticisms surprise us, for we think of Monet as a master whose brush captures our imagination with his different effects.
+This critique surprises us, for we think of Monet as a master whose brush captures our imagination with his different effects.
 We see a movement of modern life along the Boulevard des Capucines and the chaos of Gare Saint-Lazare, to the façade of Rouen Cathedral, to Le Bassin aux Nymphéas, Giverny.
 We are witnesses to his evolving interests, the changing techniques, and he is always asking us, “What caught your attention?”

 Time and light are the most difficult aspects of painting.
 Light travels at a constant speed of 186,000 miles per second.
 Simultaneously, while making their observations, the artist is stationary, even as their eyes and hands move; the light is in constant motion.
 Monet remarked on his The Meule Series, “For me, a landscape does not exist as landscape, since its appearance changes at every moment, but it lives according to its surroundings, by the air and light, which constantly change.…”